myndatlas/myndatlas.github.io/_notes/Public/Raspberry Pi 400.md

 #### Headless
 - In order to run the Raspberry Pi headlessly, some settings need to be adjusted.
 Go to Main Menu>Preferences>Raspberry Pi Configuration.
 - Under Display, set the preferred headless resolution, this will tell the Raspberry Pi to boot up fully including the gui desktop without a monitor connected.
 - Under Interfaces, turn on VNC and SSH in order to enable remote access to the machine.
-(This is probably not strictly necessary, but it's certainly helpful to check that things are working as intended and make adjustments where required.)
+(This is probably not strictly necessary, but it's certainly helpful to check that things are working as intended and make adjustments as needed.)
 A reboot will be required.
 - Once SSH is enabled, I have terminal access from my Mac [^5] and iPad app called Terminal & SSH.
 - For remote access to the desktop, right click on the VNC icon, which is in the top right, near the bluetooth, wifi and volume icons.
 	- Select options